ulfboge/forest-compliance-offers/docs/05_supporting_materials/05-05_pitch-outline.md

 - Stress that the platform is modular—initial engagement can be lightweight (traceability + teaser monitoring) with room to scale.
 - Share approximate timeline bands and clarify that detail-level proposals can follow once the teaser lands.
 - Mention compatibility with the OpenForests partner ecosystem (see `05-06_partner-alignment-matrix.md`) so he knows clients using Globhe, Nadar, etc., can still leverage our services.
+- Clarify that Komba GIS AB does not operate drones; we simply ingest imagery when clients already work with providers like Globhe.

 ## Next Steps